-Why Mortgages Will Become More Costly After Today’s Fed Rate Hike
+Why Mortgages Will Become More Costly After Latest Fed Rate Hike

-Some have speculated that the hike would go as high as 100 basis points, the Wall Street Journal reported.
+Amid persistent high inflation, the Central Bank raised rates at an unprecedented pace in 2022.
+However, the latest quarter-point increase was expected as “Inflation has eased somewhat but remains elevated,” the Fed stated.
 No matter the final number, another Fed rate hike will likely push mortgage rates even higher than they already are.

 Another Fed rate hike doesn’t necessarily mean mortgage rates will see a significant spike, Channel told CBS News in an email.
 “Remember that while the Fed’s actions do impact mortgage rates, it doesn’t directly set them,” he said.